Deadline: Friday, October 27, 2023

 The dean or director of the respective unit, in consultation with unit faculty, will determine the mechanism by which unit faculty members are selected for nomination.
 The process for selection should be widely shared throughout the college, school, or unit.

-The Hill Award recognizes sustained, distinguished, and superb achievement in university public service and outreach and for contributions made to the improvement of the quality of life in Georgia or elsewhere.
+The Hill Fellow Award recognizes sustained, distinguished, and superb achievement in university public service and outreach and for contributions made to the improvement of the quality of life in Georgia or elsewhere.
 The selection committee considers long-term achievements, special projects having extraordinary impact, and collaborative efforts.
-The creativity, impact, and superb nature of a Hill Award nominee’s achievements are of a magnitude that greatly exceeds the normal accomplishments of a productive faculty member.
+The creativity, impact, and superb nature of a Hill Fellow’s achievements are of a magnitude that greatly exceeds the normal accomplishments of a productive faculty member.

 Public service and outreach refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit missions and the university mission.
 PSO scholarship can include applied research, service-based instruction and training, program and project management, consultation, and technical assistance.
 A program is regarded as public service and outreach if there is utilization of the faculty member’s academic and professional expertise; there is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues, or concerns; the ultimate purpose is for the public or common good; new knowledge is generated for the discipline and/or the audience or clientele; and, there is a clear link/relationship between the program/activities and an appropriate unit’s mission.